Solar-Helix-Independent-Transport/allianceauth-discordbot/README.md

     * price - Check an item price on Jita and Amarr market
   * Easter Eggs,
     * !happybirthday [text] - Wishes the text a happy birthday, works with user mentions
+  * Admin
+    * Slash commands to help with setting up a discord server when you are not admin or owner.
+    * accessed via `/admin [command]`
+    * add_role / add_role_read / rem_role - add/remove a role to a channel
+    * new_channel - create a new channel and assign it a role for read access
+    * promote_role_to_god/demote_role_to_god - promote/demote a role to/from full admin so for when you need it
+    * empty_roles - list all roles on server with no members
+    * clear_empty_roles - remove all empty roles from the server
+    * orphans - find any user in discord with no auth user attached
+    * get_webhooks - returns any webhooks setup in this current channel, or creates one for you and returns that
+    * uptime - how long the bot has been up for

 ## Installation